- University >

 hessian.AI and the THM

-prof Dr. Michael Guckert, MND department, Technische Hochschule Mittelhessen - discussion
+Prof. Dr. Michael Guckert, Department MND, Technische Hochschule Mittelhessen - discussion

 Invest and invest sustainably (December 16, 2020)